pwhite00/boincController/README.md

 Ok but What is BOINC ??
   [BOINC](https://boinc.berkeley.edu/) is an open computing platform designed to use shared computing resources.
-It allows volunteers to use extra cou cycles to solve hard computuing problems by donting unused time on a local machine.
+It allows volunteers to use extra cpu cycles to solve hard computuing problems by donting unused time on a local machine.

   Some of the projects that are avalable to volunteer on are:
     * [SETI@home](https://setiathome.berkeley.edu/)

     * [IBM World Community Grid](https://worldcommunitygrid.org/)

     * [Einstein@Home](https://einsteinathome.org/)